Skip navigation

 Bio

-Dr. Kevin E. Grimm studies the various relationships between the United States, African Americans, U.S. and international labor organizations, development and modernization, and African nations during the 1950s and 1960s.
-His work has appeared in Labor History, The Journal of Contemporary History, and OFO: Journal of Transatlantic Studies, with an accepted article in the Journal of West African History scheduled for 2023.
-His book chapters include an analysis of Western labor philanthropy in Africa in the edited volume American Philanthropy at Home and Abroad, a historiography chapter on the Eisenhower administration’s relationship with the Third World in the Blackwell Companion to Dwight D. Eisenhower, and a chapter on Martin Luther King, Jr.’s non-violent thought in the edited volume The Routledge History of World Peace Since 1750.
+Dr. Kevin E. Grimm studies the various relationships between the United States, American and international labor organizations (particularly the International Confederation of Free Trade Unions), development and modernization, and African nations during the 1950s and 1960s.
+He is a review editor for H-Diplo and is a section editor for the digitization of Routledge’s Encyclopedia of the Cold War for Routledge Resources Online.
+His work has appeared in Cold War History, the Journal of Contemporary History, Labor History, the Journal of West African History, and Media History.
+His book chapters include an analysis of Western labor philanthropy in Africa in American Philanthropy at Home and Abroad, a historiography chapter on the Eisenhower administration’s relationship with the Third World in the Blackwell Companion to Dwight D. Eisenhower, and a chapter on Martin Luther King, Jr.’s non-violent thought in The Routledge History of World Peace Since 1750.
 His first book, America Enters the Cold War: The Road to Global Commitment, 1945-1950 (2018), is part of Routledge’s Critical Moments in American History series.
+He is currently working on a book on the ICFTU and Ghana during the 1950s.
 He lives with his wife and children in Norfolk and attends Trinity Presbyterian Church.

 Publications